Mark Henry: Various feuds (2005–2007)

 During the rest of April and May, Henry gained a pinfall victory over the World Heavyweight Champion, Rey Mysterio in a non-title match.
 Henry entered the King of the Ring Tournament, and lost to Bobby Lashley in the first round.
-He later cost Kurt Angle his World Heavyweight Championship opportunity against Mysterio, when he jumped off the top rope and crushed Angle through a table.
-Henry was then challenged by Angle to face off at Judgment Day, Henry then sent a "message" to Angle by defeating Paul Burchill.
+He later cost Kurt Angle his World Heavyweight Championship opportunity against Mysterio on the April 28 episode of SmackDown!, when he jumped off the top rope and crushed Angle through a table.
+Henry was then challenged by Angle to face off at Judgment Day on May 21.
+Henry then sent a "message" to Angle by defeating Paul Burchill on the May 12 episode of SmackDown!.
 At Judgment Day, Henry defeated Angle by countout.
 Although winning, Angle got his revenge after the match by hitting Henry with a chair and putting him through a table.

 Henry later went on what was referred to as a "path of destruction", causing injuries to numerous superstars.
-Henry "took out" Chris Benoit and Paul Burchill on this path of destruction, and attacked Rey Mysterio and Chavo Guerrero Jr. These events led up to a feud with the returning Batista, whom Henry had put out of action with a legitimate injury several months beforehand.
-When Batista returned he and Henry were scheduled to face one another at The Great American Bash in July.
-Weeks before that event, however, on the July 15, 2006 Saturday Night's Main Event XXXIII, Henry was involved in a six-man tag team match with King Booker and Finlay against Batista, Rey Mysterio, and Bobby Lashley.
+Henry "took out" Chris Benoit and Paul Burchill on this path of destruction, and attacked Rey Mysterio and Chavo Guerrero.
+These events led up to a feud with the returning Batista, whom Henry had put out of action with a legitimate injury several months beforehand.
+When Batista returned he and Henry were scheduled to face one another at The Great American Bash on July 23.
+Weeks before that event, however, on the July 15 episode of Saturday Night's Main Event, Henry was involved in a six-man tag team match with King Booker and Finlay against Batista, Rey Mysterio, and Bobby Lashley.
 During the match, Henry was injured, canceling the scheduled match at The Great American Bash, as Henry needed surgery.
 Doctors later found that Henry completely tore his patella tendon off the bone and split his patella completely in two.

 Henry returned on the May 11, 2007 episode of SmackDown!, after weeks of vignettes hyping his return.
 He attacked The Undertaker after a World Heavyweight Championship steel cage match with Batista, allowing Edge to take advantage of the situation and use his Money in the Bank contract.
-Henry then began a short feud with Kane, defeating him in a Lumberjack Match at One Night Stand.
+Henry then began a short feud with Kane, defeating him in a Lumberjack Match at One Night Stand on June 3.
 Shortly after, Henry made an open challenge to the SmackDown! locker room, which nobody ever accepted.
-In the coming weeks he faced various jobbers—wrestlers who consistently lose to make their opponents look stronger—and quickly defeated them all.
+In the coming weeks he faced various jobbers and quickly defeated them all.
 On the August 3 episode of SmackDown!, he claimed that nobody accepted the open challenge to step into the ring with him because of what he had done to The Undertaker, presenting footage of his assault on The Undertaker.
 The Undertaker responded over the following weeks, playing various mind games with Henry.
-Henry finally faced The Undertaker again at Unforgiven in September, losing to him after being given a Last Ride.
+Henry finally faced The Undertaker again at Unforgiven on September 16, losing to him after being given a Last Ride.
 Two weeks later, Henry lost a rematch to The Undertaker after The Undertaker performed a chokeslam on Henry.